anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.1"></a>
 ## 5.1 Introduction
-This chapter covers comprehensive VNF certification requirements for enabling required process and steps to provide VNF badging based on define scope of compliance and validation.
-This includes end to end test framework requirements, badging entry and exit criteria, profiles to reference, different stake holders and certification Methodologies by using certified NFVi under NFVi badging program.
+This chapter covers comprehensive VNF Conformance requirements for enabling required process and steps to provide VNF badging based on define scope of compliance and validation.
+This includes end to end test framework requirements, badging entry and exit criteria, profiles to reference, different stake holders and Conformance Methodologies by using certified NFVi under NFVi badging program.

 <a name="5.2"></a>
-## 5.2 Certification Methodology
+## 5.2 Conformance Methodology

 It defines the end-end framework and process required for certifying  the given VNF.